-We have many links with great employers in ELT, both in the UK and overseas, and these periodically visit the campus for employment and recruitment events.
+We have links with employers in TESOL, both in the UK and overseas, and there are employment and recruitment events organised by the university.
 We also keep you in touch with new opportunities and job advertisements both external and those linked to the University and its partnerships.

 Work and volunteer opportunities are often available through the University Language Academy or partner institutions.
 These provide a great chance for students to develop their employability skills, and gain valuable experience in various areas of teaching and learning.

 Opportunities also arise for students to become involved in research projects within the team.